The Netherlands to extend involvement in Mali, Iraq and Afghanistan missions

 By extending its contribution to the international coalition against ISIS, the Netherlands is helping to crush the terrorist organisation’s operational power and undermine its ideological appeal.
 Around 155 Dutch trainers support and advise the Iraqi armed forces, and from early January four Dutch F-16s will again be deployed to Iraq and eastern Syria.
 A detachment of around 150 military personnel will also be deployed in support of these aircraft.
 Defeating ISIS over the long term also involves halting the flow of foreign fighters, shutting off ISIS’s sources of income and refuting the group’s perverse ideology, and the Netherlands will continue its efforts in this regard.
 Stabilising and rebuilding recaptured areas is also an essential part of this process.

 Around 100 soldiers will continue to participate in Resolute Support in Afghanistan.
 Since 2015, domestic security has been the responsibility of the Afghan government, but for the time being, international involvement remains necessary.
 The NATO mission focuses on training, advising and assisting the Afghan army and police.
 Dutch advisers share their knowledge with regard to operational planning, logistics, operational management and gender issues.
 The medical, transport and security units ensure that the NATO advisers in and around Mazar-e Sharif can continue to do their work.
 At NATO’s request, the Netherlands will also send a surgical team to Afghanistan in early 2018.

-Distributed by APO on behalf of Government of the Netherlands.
+Distributed by APO Group on behalf of Government of the Netherlands.